thenativeweb/tailwind/README.md

 });
 ```

-When you receive a message from the command or the event bus you have to call the message's `next` function to mark the message as handled.
+When you receive a message from the command bus, the event bus or the flow bus you have to call the message's `next` function to mark the message as handled:

 ```javascript
 app.commandbus.incoming.on('data', command => {